 All bids the aggregate requested quantity of which does not exceed Available Capacity shall be considered as accepted by the Transporter.

-Bid which requested quantity of Capacity Product, together with the bids from the Article 7.6.17 of this Network Code, exceeds Available Capacity is considered as accepted by the Transporter, provided that the minimum quantity from the Article 7.6.15 of this Network Code is less or equal to the difference between the Available Capacity and total amount of quantity from the bids from the Article 7.6.17 of this Network Code.
+Bid which requested quantity of Standard Capacity Product, together with the bids from the Article 7.6.17 of this Network Code, exceeds Available Capacity is considered as accepted by the Transporter, provided that the minimum quantity from the Article 7.6.15 of this Network Code is less or equal to the difference between the Available Capacity and total amount of quantity from the bids from the Article 7.6.17 of this Network Code.

 In case of two or more bids with the same offered price, and sum of the quantities from such bids together with the aggregated quantity from bids from the Article 7.6.17 of this Network Code exceeds Available Capacity, difference between the Available Capacity and total amount of quantity from the bids from the Article 7.6.17 of this Network Code shall be pro rata allocated to such bids, and all bids which minimum quantity from the Article 7.6.15 of this Network Code is less or equal to the pro rata allocated quantities shall be considered as accepted by the Transporter.